Google BERT is an update to the search giant's algorithm that had, and continues to have, a big impact on business.

 But what is Google BERT exactly?

 Google BERT is an AI language model that the company now applies to search results.

 Though it's a complex model, Google BERT's purpose is very simple:

 It helps Google better understand the context around your searches.

 BERT uses AI in the form of natural language processing (NLP), natural language understanding (NLU), and sentiment analysis to process every word in a search query in relation to all the other words in a sentence.

 In the past, Google used to process words one-by-one in order.
 The difference in results between the old and new approach can be dramatic.

 Google offers the example of a search like "2019 brazil traveler to usa need a visa."

-Compare that to BERT.
 BERT takes the whole sentence into account, including prepositions.
-In this example, BERT now understands the searcher is a Brazilian looking for a US visa - not the other way around, thanks to NLP tasks going on in the background.
+In this example, BERT now understands the searcher is a Brazilian looking for a US visa—not the other way around.

 Google says the BERT model will have an effect 10% of all US searches, so it's a big deal.
 And, the language model that powers BERT also have language understanding of non-English languages.
 So, expect its impact to be even bigger over time.